 On the bottom of the device, you get a speaker grill and a Type-C USB port to juice up the phone.
 Thankfully Samsung has also decided to keep the headphone jack, something that we have been seeing on the Galaxy devices for the last 10 years.
 As flagships with an audio jack, are getting extinct, this is a brilliant step by Samsung to keep it in the Galaxy S10 Plus.

 We had the device in Prism black color, and it looked just amazing.
 As soon as you hold the phone, you instantly realize the effort and dedication put into designing this phone.
-Both the front and the back are curved and seamlessly integrate into the frame that gives you excellent handling.
+Both the front and the back are curved and seamlessly integrate into the frame that giving you excellent handling.

 Though very premium and top-end, the smartphone is still very slippery, and because it’s too big, you will instantly realize that it’s not a one-handed phone.
 Other than that, it’s needless to say that the phone is a fingerprint magnet, and you might want to snap a cover on its back to protect it from getting dirty.